orangzz/dotfiles/README.md

 backup,sync

-organize as snipptet
+organize as snippet
 `conf.d`
 `paths.d`

 - link:
   ~/.tmux.conf:
   path: .tmux.conf
   ~/.gitconfig:
-      path: .gitconfig
-    # Take all of the files and directories in .config dir of this repo,
-    # and link them to the target system
-    # at ~/.config.
+  path: .gitconfig # Take all of the files and directories in .config dir of this repo, # and link them to the target system # at ~/.config.
   ~/.config/:
   glob: true
-      path: .config/*
+  path: .config/\*
   ~/.gnupg/gpg-agent.conf:
   path: gpg-agent.conf
   ~/.ansible.cfg:
-      path: .ansible.cfg
-    # This is the neat part: dotbot configuration manages Mackup configuration.
+  path: .ansible.cfg # This is the neat part: dotbot configuration manages Mackup configuration.
   ~/.mackup.cfg:
-      path: .mackup.cfg
-    # These two launchctl agents are only required on Mac OS
-    # to make gpg-agent play nice with ssh auth in apps that don't start
-    # from shell with it's environment.
+  path: .mackup.cfg # These two launchctl agents are only required on Mac OS # to make gpg-agent play nice with ssh auth in apps that don't start # from shell with it's environment.
   ~/Library/LaunchAgents/homebrew.gpg.gpg-agent.plist:
   path: Library/LaunchAgents/homebrew.gpg.gpg-agent.plist
   ~/Library/LaunchAgents/link-ssh-auth-sock.plist:
   path: Library/LaunchAgents/link-ssh-auth-sock.plist
   source of inspiration

 ## Terminal emulator